dotnet/docs-maui/docs/user-interface/controls/shapes/path.md

 ## Create a Path

-To draw a path, create a `Path` object and set its `Data` property.
+To draw a path, create a <xref:Microsoft.Maui.Controls.Shapes.Path> object and set its `Data` property.
 There are two techniques for setting the `Data` property:

 - You can set a string value for `Data` in XAML, using path markup syntax.
 With this approach, the `Path.Data` value is consuming a serialization format for graphics.
 Typically, you don't edit this string value by hand after it's created.
 Instead, you use design tools to manipulate the data, and export it as a string fragment that's consumable by the `Data` property.
 - You can set the `Data` property to a `Geometry` object.
 This can be a specific `Geometry` object, or a `GeometryGroup` which acts as a container that can combine multiple geometry objects into a single object.